Relato K: Presidency of Fernando de la Rúa

 Fernando de la Rúa was elected president in 1999 in the Alliance ticket.
 He resigned during the December 2001 riots in Argentina, which brought the Convertibility plan to an end.
 Many former members of the De la Rúa's government worked for Kirchner in later years, such as Chacho Álvarez, Nilda Garré, Juan Manuel Abal Medina, Diana Conti and Débora Giorgi.
-Still, Kirchnerism makes frequent harsh criticisms to the Alliance, in order to imply that only a Peronist may successfully rule in Argentina.
+Still, Kirchnerism makes frequent harsh criticisms to the Alliance, to imply that only a Peronist may successfully rule in Argentina.
 None of those former members of the Alliance manifested any concern about those criticisms.

-The Relato K does not have a coherent perspective of the Cacerolazos, a protest tactic employed against De la Rúa.
+The Relato K does not have a coherent perspective of the cacerolazos (banging pots), a protest tactic employed against De la Rúa.
 Initially, when the cacerolazos had so far only been used during the crisis, they were praised as a tool of direct democracy.
 Cristina Kirchner received her own cacerolazos years later, such as during the 8N protest and the 2008 conflict with the agricultural sector.
 The Kirchnerite writer Ernesto Laclau considered that those protests came from rich people who may be losing their former privileges, and thus should be ignored.
 Kirchnerism employed cacerolazos as a protest tactic against Mauricio Macri, but those were renamed as "Ruidazos", to avoid the contradiction.

 Presidency of Mauricio Macri

 Mauricio Macri became president in 2015, and succeeded Cristina Kirchner in office.
 His presidency is compared with the 1955 Revolución Libertadora military coup, which deposed Juan Perón.
 Although many judicial cases against Kirchner gained renewed speed when she left office, none of the judges were appointed during the presidency of Macri.
 The Libertadora enforced the Peronist proscription with tortures and executions, absent in modern Argentina.

 The economic problems that were ignored by the Relato during the presidency of the Kirchners, such as the high inflation, unemployment, poverty and crime rates, are fully blamed on Macri, and treated as if they came into existence during his term in office.

+El camino de Santiago, a documentary about the Santiago Maldonado case, was released in 2018.
+It was co-written by Florencia Kirchner, the Kirchners' daughter, and directed by Tristán Bauer, who had formerly occupied different posts in the Argentine state-controlled media system under the Kirchners' administration, as well as the Venezuelan government's TV network Telesur, and would later be minister of Culture in the cabinet of president Alberto Fernández.
+The documentary was criticized by then Security Minister Patricia Bullrich, who was in charge of the case at the time.
+She said that it was an example of the Relato K and that Kirchnerism tried to shoehorn it as a case of a forced disappearance to draw comparisons between the government of Mauricio Macri and the National Reorganization Process.
+She pointed out that some people interviewed in the documentary, such as Matias Santana, were tried for perjury.